LEARN MORE ABOUT THE BAIL PROCESS

 - The person is sentenced at trial.

-Of course, the Collateral will only be returned if there is no outstanding balance due on the Premium.
-Some court jurisdiction send written confirmation of the bond exoneration quickly, others are very behind and may require some research.
+Some court jurisdiction sends written confirmation of the bond exoneration quickly, others are very behind and may require some research.

 What happens if the person does not appear in court as promised?